Who is my Child's Counselor?

 The Khan Academy is a not-for-profit organization that offers free online video instruction or remediation lessons in math, science or social studies.
 Please click on the link below for additional support.

-Homework Help with certified teachers is available at AMSN every Tuesday and Thursday in the cafeteria.
+Homework Help with certified teachers is available at AMSN every Thursday in the cafeteria.
 Students can get support with homework completion, organization, missing assignments, and study skills.
 Transportation is available if needed.
 This is a great opportunity to improve grades!
 Call Guidance to request a permission slip.

 59% or less F